 Those that do this well can answer the following questions skillfully about their partnerships and alliances.

-- On your key projects/objectives do you include people who share mutual or complimentary needs to attend your meetings?
+- On your key projects/objectives do you include people who share mutual or complementary needs to attend your meetings?

 - Do you on a regular basis set up short meetings with the people or groups you have identified as your key stakeholders and discuss ways you might be able to help each other be more effective?